Dr. Miriam Harriet Labbok

 A letter of nomination is required for consideration.
 Self-nomination is acceptable.
 Additionally, the nominee must write a statement that indicates how their work advances support for breastfeeding mothers at the local, state, national or global level.
 If self-nominated, an additional letter of recommendation by someone familiar with the nominee’s work is required.

 A selection committee will review applications and make a final decision.
-The recipient will be recognized during the annual Breastfeeding and Feminism International Conference, will have time on the agenda to share their work, and will receive free conference registration.
-The recipient is expected to attend the conference (March 22nd-24th, 2017).
+The recipient will be recognized during the annual Breastfeeding and Feminism International Conference and will have time on the agenda to share their work.
+We will provide the recipient with free conference registration and we will offer $1000 that can be use to cover transportation, as a honorarium, or we will make a donation to a non-profit organization of choice.
+The recipient is expected to attend the conference (March 20th-22nd, 2019).

 Nominations must include the following: